| | TITLE Quick Instructions

 menu).

-- The RP9 editor has new features for adding media.
+- The RP9 title editor has new features for adding media.
 It is for example

 possible to add floppy disk images that are not inserted automatically, but